How to Install Waterfox on Debian (13, 12, 11)

 sudo tar -xjf waterfox-${LATEST_VERSION}.tar.bz2 -C /opt

-Verify the installation by checking the Waterfox directory contents:
+Verify the extraction by checking the Waterfox directory:

 ls -lh /opt/waterfox/waterfox